- Budwig Protocol

 The Budwig Diet has not been proven to treat or prevent cancer.

 Eating a well-balanced diet rich in vegetables and fruit can be beneficial for health.
 A restricted diet can lead to nutritional deficiencies.
 There is no scientific evidence that supports the Budwig Diet in disease prevention.
 More importantly, delaying or avoiding standard medical treatment can have serious consequences.

 For Healthcare Professionals

 Developed by Dr. Johanna Budwig in the 1950s, the Budwig diet is an unproven cancer treatment featuring multiple daily servings of flaxseed oil and cottage cheese.
-It is often combined with procedures such as coffee enema in alternative cancer treatment regimens.
+It is often combined with procedures such as coffee enemas in alternative cancer treatment regimens.
 Budwig believed that cancer was caused by the lack of polyunsaturated fatty acids, and that a combination of flax oil and cottage cheese would improve cellular function.

 The diet consists of a mixture of flax oil and cottage cheese as well as vegetables, fruits, and juices.
 It prohibits consumption of sugar, animal fats, shellfish, processed foods, soy and most dairy products, and encourages daily sunbathing (1).

-Although Budwig had written books and papers to provide anecdotal evidence and biochemical mechanisms of the diet, no clinical trials have been published in any peer-reviewed medical journal.
-Polyunsaturated fatty acids, like omega-3 found in flaxseeds, have been shown to exert anticancer activities (2), but there is no evidence that such diet has any benefit in preventing or treating cancer in humans.
+Although Budwig wrote books and papers to provide anecdotal evidence and biochemical mechanisms of the diet, no clinical trials have been published in any peer-reviewed medical journal.
+Polyunsaturated fatty acids, like omega-3 found in flaxseeds, have been shown to exert anticancer activities (2), but there is no evidence that such a diet has any benefit in preventing or treating cancer in humans.
 Whereas a balanced diet consisting of vegetables and fruits can be beneficial for general health, restricted diets may increase risk of nutritional deficiencies (3).
 High levels of sun exposure can result in increased risk of sunburn and skin cancer (4).